hamzamaaz2004/Insurance-Dashboard-Power-BI-Project/README.md

 - Data Visualization

 ## File Included
-- `Insurance Dashboard.pbix` – Main Power BI dashboard file
+-  Main Power BI dashboard file

 ## How to Use
 1. Download this repository.